AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 ### Does Adobe send alert notifications from New Relic One? {#alerting-new-relic}

-Adobe provides New Relic One access for observability purposes only, and do not utilize it for customer alerting or internal operational alerting.
-Notifications for any incidents would be sent using [user notification profiles](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/concepts/notification-profiles.html).
+Adobe provides New Relic One access for observability purposes only and does not utilize it for customer alerting or internal operational alerting.
+Notifications for any incidents are sent using [user notification profiles.](/help/journey-onboarding/notification-profiles.md)

 ### Who can access the New Relic One cloud service data? {#access-new-relic-cloud}